 A prototype bottle can melt snow for drinking water using only human power.

-One danger when mountaineering or participating in back-country snow sports is running out of water.
+Spotted: One danger when mountaineering or participating in back-country snow sports, is running out of water.
 It may seem odd to run out of water when surrounded by snow, but eating snow actually promotes dehydration and hypothermia.
 Most adventurers rely on small gas stoves to melt snow.
 Now there is a way to melt snow without the use of finite resources.
 The H2 Snow is an alpine survival tool that melts snow into drinking water using human power.
 It has an unlimited melting capacity.

 The H2 Snow joins other sports and survival innovations covered by Springwise.
 This includes sports gear that helps users survive an avalanche and a squeezable titanium water bottle.
-However, according to Lutton, the H2 Snow is the world’s first purpose-built snow melting tool that operates without a reliance on finite resources.
+However, according to Lutton, the H2 Snow is the world’s first purpose-built snow melting tool that operates without relying on finite resources.
 “Where the sun can disappear for days and fuel sources deplete, H2 Snow is a simple solution that works again and again.”